New Mythopoetic Mentoring Supervision Group

 “When the soul wants to experience something.
 She throws out an image in front of her and then steps into it” (Meister Eckhardt).

 Together we are exploring how we practice Deep democracy (Arnold Mindell) and Archetypal activism as cornerstones in our journey of individuation.
-And how this translates into our practice with patients
+And how this translates into our practice with patients/clients.

 Clinical Supervision